Pat Green discography

-American singer Pat Green has released twelve studio albums, two live albums, and twenty singles.
+American country music singer Pat Green has released twelve studio albums, two live albums, and twenty singles.
 After a number of independent releases in his home state of Texas, Green made his chart debut with "Texas on My Mind", a duet with Cory Morrow from their collaborative album Songs We Wish We'd Written.
 After this, he appeared on Radney Foster's "Texas in 1880", a song originally recorded by Foster in the duo Foster & Lloyd and appearing on Foster's album Are You Ready for the Big Show?
 Green's first solo single was 2001's "Carry On" from the 2001 album Three Days.
 Green would also record Wave on Wave and Lucky Ones for Universal before moving to the former BNA Records for Cannonball and What I'm For.

 Green's most successful single is "Wave on Wave", which went to number three on the Billboard Hot Country Songs charts and thirty-nine on the Billboard Hot 100.